1165 København K

 You will end up using Absalon a lot over the course of your studies, when you are studying at home or if you need to check up on missed lectures.
-All professors use the portal in a different way, which can be confusing, but you will figure it out.
+All professors use the portal in a different way, some use it more than others, which can be confusing, but you will figure it out.

 If you are extra curious, you can check out your Absalon groups already.
 Study plans and overviews may already be uploaded by your professors.

-Your program webpage is your guide to your upcoming study life.
+Your ‘study information’ page is your guide to your upcoming study life.
 This is where you will find all the information about your program and the future possibilities and choices that are related to your studies.
-You can access it via “my portals” and under the name of your program.
+You can access it via ‘my portals’ and under the name of your program.

 This is where you will find information about exchange places, electives and internships.
-This is also where you can access information about career guidance, criteria for your bachelor thesis and many deadlines and procedures and perhaps most importantly of all, the contact information of all relevant entities at UCPH.
+This is also where you can access information about career guidance, criteria for your bachelor thesis and many deadlines and procedures and perhaps most importantly of all, the contact information of all relevant entities at the University of Copenhagen.

 You’ll first become familiar with self-service when ordering your student card.
 Get it done fast, so you can get discounts – and enter campus after closing hours.

 The new app condenses many of the digital platforms into one handy mobile version